-15. Children Missing or Absent from Education
+16. Children Missing or Absent from Education

-When children are absent from education for prolonged periods or on repeated occasions, this may be a warning sign of a nymber of safeguarding risks.
+When children have unexplainable and/or persistent absences from education, this may be a warning sign of a nymber of safeguarding risks.
 For this reason, the School monitors the attendance of all its pupils rigorously and will always question unexplained or unauthorised absences.
 If necessary, a referral will be made to Social Care.